 The Lazarus Center prepares students for meaningful undergraduate and postgraduate opportunities and helps them develop decision-making skills to use during college, in their careers and throughout life.
 Our “By Design” approach to career development encompasses highly customized programs that enable students to imagine and create a career that fulfills their passions, fits their life goals and manifests the Smith spirit of doing well to do good in the world.
 The Lazarus Center has adapted all of its programming and services to be delivered remotely this fall.
 We offer a comprehensive suite of programs designed to meet the needs of all students, whether you’re exploring what majors you’re thinking about to finding summer internships to how to talk to alumnae to exploring post-graduate opportunities.

-Everyone who was enrolled was assigned a house on August 24, 2020.
-Students did not receive a roommate assignment and returning students were assigned to the last house they were assigned to.
-Our virtual house communities will engage in our residential curriculum, which includes house meetings, individual connections with a reslife student staff member and making house connections.
-While we are not able to guarantee that this will be the house that new students will be assigned to next year, we will make every effort to work with students' residential preferences.
+Our house communities will engage in our residential curriculum, which includes house meetings, individual connections with a residence life student staff member and making house connections.
+While we are not able to guarantee that this semester’s house assignment will be the house that students will be assigned to next year, we will make every effort to work with students’ residential preferences.